yanlinf/UXSenti/README.md

 # UXSenti: Unsupervised Cross-lingual Sentiment Analysis

-This repository contains models that perform cross-lingual sentiment analysis (CLSA) in a fully unsupervised setting, without target language annotation or cross-lingual supervision.
+This repository contains the source code for the CoNLL2019 paper [Towards a Unified End-to-End Approach for Fully Unsupervised Cross-Lingual Sentiment Analysis](<https://www.aclweb.org/anthology/K19-1097.pdf>).
+We present models that perform cross-lingual sentiment analysis (CLSA) in a fully unsupervised setting, without target language annotation or cross-lingual supervision.
 These models rely on language modeling to transfer the sentiment resources from the source language to the target language.
 We address two different CLSA settings:
 - Cross-lingual in-domain (e.g. English book reviews for training and Japanese book review for testing)

 - Cross-lingual cross-domain (e.g. English book reviews for training and Japanese music reviews for testing)